sparkflows/sparkflows-docs/docs/gcp/admin-guide/dataproc/connection.rst

   * **Group**: Users belonging to the group have access to these connections.
   * **Project**: The owner of the project and the groups with which the project has been shared with have access to the project level connections.

-This document provides steps to create a Dataproc Connection in Fire Insights and automate the creation of workflows/pipelines that interact with Dataproc clusters for large-scale data processing.
+This document provides steps to create a Dataproc Connection in Sparkflows and automate the creation of workflows/pipelines that interact with Dataproc clusters for large-scale data processing.

 Step 1 : Enable Dataproc Connection
 ++++++++++++